AngJianming/Food-Ordering-E-commerce-Store/README.md

 # Food-Ordering-E-commerce-Store
-Food Ordering E-commerce Store using PHP and MySQL to program
+Food Ordering E-commerce Store using PHP for frontend and backendand, and MySQL for database to program